-Long term debt will have a maturity of more than one year.
-This can be anywhere from two years, five years, ten years or even thirty years.
-The current portion of long term debt is the amount of principal and interest of this amount due within one year’s time.
+Long-term debt is debt with a maturity of longer than one year.
+This can be anywhere from two years, to five years, ten years, or even thirty years.
+The current portion of long-term debt is the amount of principal and interest of the total debt that is due to be paid within one year’s time.

-This is not to be confused with current debt, which are loans with a maturity of less than one year.
+This is not to be confused with current debt, which is debt with a maturity of less than one year.
 Some firms will consolidate the two amounts into a generic current debt line item on the balance sheet.

 Calculating the Current Portion

 An analyst should attempt to find information to build out a company’s debt schedule.
-This schedule outlines the major pieces of a debt a company is obliged under, and lays it out based on maturity, periodic payments, and outstanding balance.
-Using the debt schedule, an analyst can measure the current portion of long term debt a company owes.
+This schedule outlines the major pieces of debt a company is obliged under, and lays it out based on maturity, periodic payments, and outstanding balance.
+Using the debt schedule, an analyst can measure the current portion of long-term debt that a company owes.

-Borrower Inc. takes on a five year loan for $5,000,000.
-The loan terms specify equal principal payments over the five years.
-The current portion of this long term debt is $1,000,000 (excluding interest payments).
+Borrower Inc. takes on a five-year loan of $5,000,000.
+The loan terms specify equal payments over the five years.
+The current portion of this long-term debt is $1,000,000 (excluding interest payments).

-A company reduces this line item by making payments towards the debt.
+A company reduces this line item by making payments toward the debt.
 As payments are made, the cash account decreases but the liability side decreases an equivalent amount.

 Alternatively, a company with good credit standing can “roll forward” current debt, by taking on more credit to pay this loan off.
-If the new credit taken on is long term, the current debt is effectively rolled into the future.
+If the new credit taken on is long-term, then the current debt is effectively rolled into the future.

 From a cash flow perspective, there is no impact on whether debt is classified as a current liability or non-current liability.
 In financial modeling, it may be necessary to produce a full set of financial statements, including a balance sheet where the current portion of long-term debt is shown separately.